Converg3nce/matic-docs/docs/develop/oracles/chainlink.md

 }
 ```

-- As above contract is already deployed in Matic Mumbai network, we'll put address ( `0x9A5395187104EbED17364B26869d120b032c5D39` ) and start interacting with it.
+- As above consumer contract is already deployed in Matic Mumbai, we'll start interacting with it.
 - Make sure you're connected to correct network & have enough Matic token & LINK token in your account.
 Get some tokens from [here](https://faucet.matic.network/).
-- Now if you click on `requestEthereumPrice` on left panel in Remix, it'll send a transaction off to matic network.
+- Now if you interact with `requestEthereumPrice` function, it'll send a transaction off to matic network.
 And chainlink node will catch this job request.
 After serving request, data will be written back to blockchain, by calling `fulfill` callback method.
-- Now try clicking on `ethereumPrice` button of left panel of Remix, you'll see current Ether price in USD, multiplied by 100 _( in case you're wondering why ?
+- Now calling `ethereumPrice` function will show current Ether price in USD, multiplied by 100 _( in case you're wondering why ?
 EVM can't handle floating point numbers )_.

 <img src={useBaseUrl("img/chainlink/interaction.png")} />